iurynovaes/task_manager/README.md

 Email: test@test.com
 Password: test123

-You can found a file to import the requests into Insomnia in /public/utils/Insomnia_TaskManager
+You can find a file to import the requests into Insomnia in /public/utils/Insomnia_TaskManager